open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Growing your project

-Growth is the the crucial aspect of a successful open source project.
+Growth is the crucial aspect of a successful open source project.
 If you're at this stage in your open source maintainer journey, here are some things to consider when thinking of growth strategies.

 ### When to grow your project